This post contains affiliate links.

 Your router is a very important piece of your home internet connection.
-It’s a complex device that offers a great deal of configuration options, if you so choose to use them.
+It’s a complex device that offers a great deal of configuration options.

 Sometimes, making changes to your router can have negative affects on your home internet’s performance.
 Other times, you forget your router’s username and password and can’t even log in to change its settings.